KevReece/Kata-StableMatching/analysis.md

-The fundemental difference in algorithms is that Gale-Shapley algorithm only enumerates one preference per allocation attempt (and so doesn't iterate them), so the preferences are enumerated as part of the steal attempts, resulting in the two being entwinned, hence the reduction from O(n^3) to O(n^2).
+The fundemental difference in algorithms is that Gale-Shapley algorithm only enumerates one preference per allocation attempt (and so doesn't iterate them), so the preferences are enumerated as part of the steal attempts, resulting in the two being entwinned, hence the reduction in time complexity from O(n^3) to O(n^2).

-Note: that the preference enumeration is achieved through queuing, thus adding no additional memory constraints than mentioned in the above analysis.
-Note: to ensure the CanSteal function doesn't need to iterate the preferences, the preferences are pre-processed into ranks (dictionary of name to index).
-This pre-process step is itself O(n^2), so is only an addition of same complexity to the overal algorithm, which doesn't affect the overall
+To ensure the CanSteal function doesn't need to iterate the preferences, the preferences are pre-processed into ranks (dictionary of name to index).
+This pre-process step is itself time complexity O(n^2), so is only an addition of same complexity to the overal algorithm, which doesn't affect the overall
 O(n^2).
+It does increase auxilliary memory utilisation as an additional and final space complexity of O(n^2).
+Note: that the preference enumeration is achieved through queuing, thus adding no additional memory constraints or space complexity.

 Also the Gale-Shapley algorithm focuses on attempt iterations over the first set, without iterating the second set, simplifying the solution without adding any increase in complexity class.